This post may contain affiliate links. Please read our disclosure for more info.

 Catnip is a kind of mint, as it turns out.
 If you don’t like cats, well, mint might not be the best option—but if you hate flies too, a compromise isn’t a bad idea!

 Lavender has a purplish color and a fine smell.
-It functions simultaneously as an herb that can be used in varying culinary pursuits, an aesthetically pleasing addition to any indoor or outdoor garden, and a fine fly repellant.
+It functions simultaneously as an herb that can be used in varying culinary pursuits, an aesthetically pleasing addition to any indoor or outdoor garden, and a fine fly repellant (this reminds me, check out my post on outdoor garden lighting ideas as well).
 Every single part of this plant can be used for cooking—the buds, stems, and leaves are all healthy.
 They can be used fresh or dried and cooked.

 Lavender flavors are in the thyme, oregano, rosemary, and sage category—they’ve got a savory quality to them.
-Like mint, you can use lavender in cooking and to repel flies.
+Like mint, you can use lavender in cooking as well as repel flies.
+It will go hand in hand with vegetable gardens.
 It’s a win-win that not only enhances your premises directly, but indirectly.

 Wormwood has a spooky name if you know your scriptures, and an exceptionally artistic aspect if you know French history.
 The drink “absinthe” is an alcoholic beverage with a very high percentage of the intoxicating herb—and there are psychoactive qualities to wormwood as well, which is the key ingredient in absinthe.